-As the safety car is approaching the pit entry the SC boards will be withdrawn and, other than on the last lap of the race, as the leader approaches the Line the yellow flags will be withdrawn and a green flag will be displayed at the Line.
+As the safety car is approaching the pit entry the SC boards will be withdrawn and, other than on the last lap of the sprint qualifying session or the race, as the leader approaches the Line the yellow flags will be withdrawn and a green flag and/or green light panel will be displayed at the Line.

-- 39.14 Each lap completed while the safety car is deployed will be counted as a race lap.
-However, if the procedure set out in Article 36.15c) is followed Article 5.3c) will apply. - 39.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the end-of-race signal as normal without overtaking.
+- 48.14 Each lap completed while the safety car is deployed will be counted as a sprint qualifying session lap or race lap.
+However, if the procedure set out in Article 36.15 41.1c) is followed, Article 5.3a)ii) or Article 5.42c) as appropriate will apply. - 48.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the end-of-race signal as normal without overtaking.

-40) VIRTUAL SAFETY CAR (VSC)
+49) VIRTUAL SAFETY CAR (VSC)

-- 40.1 The VSC procedure may be initiated to neutralise a practice session or a race upon the order of the clerk of the course. - It will normally be used when double waved yellow flags are needed on any section of track and Competitors or officials may be in danger, but the circumstances are not such as to warrant use of the safety car itself. - 40.2 When the order is given to initiate the VSC procedure a message "VSC DEPLOYED" will be sent to all Competitors via the official messaging system and all FIA light panels will display "VSC". - 40.3 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the VSC procedure is in use.
-This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 40.4 When initiated during a race, no car may enter the pits whilst the VSC procedure is in use unless it is for the purpose of changing tyres. - 40.5 All competing cars must reduce speed and stay above the minimum time set by the FIA ECU at least once in each marshalling sector and at both the first and second safety car lines (a marshalling sector is defined as the section of track between each of the FIA light panels). - All cars must also be above this minimum time when the FIA light panels change to green (see Article 40.7 below).
+49.1 The VSC procedure may be initiated to neutralise a practice session, sprint qualifying session or a race upon the order of the clerk of the course.

+It will normally be used when double waved yellow flags are needed on any section of track and Competitors or officials may be in danger, but the circumstances are not such as to warrant use of the safety car itself.

+- 49.2 When the order is given to initiate the VSC procedure a message "VSC DEPLOYED" will be sent to all Competitors via the official messaging system and all FIA light panels will display "VSC". - 49.3 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the VSC procedure is in use.
+This will apply whether any such car is being driven on the track, the pit entry or the pit lane.

+- 49.4 When initiated during a sprint qualifying session or a race, no car may enter the pits whilst the VSC procedure is in use unless it is for the purpose of changing tyres. - 49.5 All competing cars must reduce speed and stay above the minimum time set by the FIA ECU at least once in each marshalling sector and at both the first and second safety car lines (a marshalling sector is defined as the section of track between each of the FIA light panels).

+All cars must also be above this minimum time when the FIA light panels change to green (see Article 40 49.7 below).

-When initiated during a race, the stewards may impose either of the penalties under Article 38.3a), b), c) or d) on any driver who fails to stay above the minimum time as required by the above.
+When initiated during the sprint qualifying session or a race, the stewards may impose any either of the penalties under Article $\frac{28}{28}$ 47.3a), b), c) or d) on any driver who fails to stay above the minimum time as required by the above.

-40.6 With the exception of the cases listed under a) to d) below, no driver may overtake another car on the track whilst the VSC procedure is in use.
+49.6 With the exception of the cases listed under a) to d) below, no driver may overtake another car on the track whilst the VSC procedure is in use.